“WHEN WILL THEY SLEEP!?!?”

 When my first teen slept late every day I became angry

-With him I also became ridiculously rage-y when he slept deep into the afternoons.
+With him, I also became ridiculously rage-y when he slept deep into the afternoons.
 I was furious that he seemingly had put the entire household on his nocturnal schedule.
-For example, if I wanted everyone to eat dinner together, that meant moving our normal dining time of around 6 p.m. to 9 p.m.
+For example, if I wanted everyone to eat dinner together, that meant moving our normal dining time from around 6 p.m. to 9 p.m.

 I’m now on my last teen at home, and years of wisdom have given me the permission to release all that sleeping in rage for sleeping-in gratitude.
 I am no longer angry, raging, annoyed, or feeling disrespected by my teenagers’ summer schedules.
 The sleeping-in battles have long since been surrendered, somewhat like the “wearing a jacket when it’s 30 degrees out” battles.

 They’ve gone to join other disagreements in the “This is not a fight I want to have or one that will change anything” graveyard.
 I regret all the ridiculous fights I had about sleeping in with my first teenagers, senseless drama that in no way did either of us any good, and I find myself telling younger moms that one of the most important parenting skills to learn during the teen years is what battles are worth having and which ones are not.
 And lazy summer days that transform our teens into bats?
 This is why you need to let that go.

 Let your teens sleep late in the summer

 1. Sixteen hour sleep marathons are a phase.

 Yes, like every other annoying childhood phase, your teens rolling out of bed at 2 p.m. is most certainly a phase, and will not last forever.